 - The minimum investment period and the tradability of the financial instrument.

 Instead of a KID, other documents can also be used (e.g. PRIIP).
-We will inform you during 2021 where and how you can obtain the KIDs or other accepted documents can be found at www.zugerkb.ch/key-information-document.
+The KIDs and other accepted documents can be found at www.zugerkb.ch/key-information-document.

 When Zuger Kantonalbank chooses financial instruments on behalf of clients, these originate from a predefined investment universe.
 The investment universe consists on the one hand of the bank’s own financial instruments or, occasionally, financial instruments of associated third-party providers (“proprietary financial instruments”) and, on the other hand, financial instruments from independent third-party providers.
 If the proprietary financial instruments are similar to those of independent third-party providers, Zuger Kantonalbank tends to recommend the proprietary financial instruments.
 As an alternative to proprietary financial instruments, an appropriate choice of independent providers is always available to clients.